gauravcodepro/gauravcodepro/README.md

 - Approachable at [**gauravcodepro@gmail.com**](mailto:gauravcodepro@gmail.com)

 👉 **Areas of Interest**
+- As a person involved in data analysis, bioinformatics, i continuously thrive myself to upgrade and update my abilities.
-- I continously learn about the priority languages and areas of interest as bioinformatics is null without informatics.
+- I continously learn about the priority languages and areas of interest.
 - All code and ideas concieved and written by me unless specified and i am open to continous development.
 - Proficient in developing new approaches for code development and solving limitations.
 - **Bioinformatics,Deep Learning,RAG,Language Models and Graphs.**